 For information on recommendation letter submission, please refer to the Tips for Applicants and Tips for References pages.

 Are the letters of recommendation also due by the application deadline?

-Yes!
-Recommendation letters must be received by the time the application closes.
+No!
+Recommendation letters must be received by 5 p.m. on Friday, February 9, 2024.
+This is two days after the application closes.
 It is up to the applicant to ensure references submit letters before the deadline.
 Mailed copies or e-mail attachments will not be accepted in lieu of the electronic submission process outlined in the application instructions.
-The 2018 deadline is 5:00 p.m.
-Arizona time on February 9, 2018.
+The 2024 deadline for recommendations is 5:00 p.m.
+Arizona time on February 9, 2024.

 How will I be notified of the decision on my application?

-All applicants will receive final notification by mail.
-Notifications are mailed throughout the spring as the candidate pool proceeds through the selection process.
+All applicants will receive final notification by email.
+Notifications are emailed throughout the spring as the candidate pool proceeds through the selection process.
 You may receive a notification as late as early May.
 Should a potential mentor-scientist want to interview you, you will be contacted by e-mail or phone.
-Interviews run from March 9 to April 4 for the 2018 summer.
-Education and Outreach staff does not track mentors' attempts at interview scheduling.
+Interviews run from March 4 to March 27 for the 2024 summer.
+Education and Outreach staff do not track mentors' attempts at interview scheduling.

 What should I write about in my personal statement?